 Have you been affected by the fire, or do you know someone who has?

 Following the dreadful fire at Grenfell Tower on Wednesday 14 June, Kensington and Chelsea established an Assistance Centre for the longer term support of affected families and the wider community on the very challenging road to recovery.
-This has now moved to a more suitable building:

-The Grenfell Assistance Centre
+The Grenfell Community Assistance Centre

-Situated over 3 floors, the new centre will continue to provide official services to the residents affected by the Grenfell Tower tragedy.
+Situated over 3 floors, the centre will continue to provide official services to the residents affected by the Grenfell Tower tragedy.

 Other services include: